-Declawing is painful and recovery can take up to a few weeks.
+Declawing is painful; and recovery can take up to a few weeks.
 Even after the surgical wounds have healed, there may be other long-term physical and psychological effects:

 - Post-surgical complications: Lameness, abscesses, and claw regrowth can occur days, weeks, or even years after surgery. - Pain: It's impossible to know how much chronic pain and suffering declawing causes.
 However, in similar procedures in humans, amputees report "phantom" sensations from the amputated part, ranging from merely strange to extremely painful.
-Cat's behavior may appear normal, but a lack of overt signs of pain does not mean they are pain-free. - Joint stiffness: The tendons that control the toe joints retract after declawing surgery, and over time these joints become essentially "frozen".
-The toes can no longer be extended, but remain fully contracted for the lifetime of the cat.
-The fact that most cats continue to make scratching motions after they are declawed is often said to "prove" that they do not "miss" their claws.
-However, this behavior is more realistically explained as ineffective efforts to stretch those stiff toes, legs, shoulders and backs. - Arthritis: Newly declawed cats shift their body weight backward onto the large central pad of the front feet and off the toes.
-Over time, this altered gait causes stress on the leg joints and spine, and can lead to damage and arthritic changes in multiple joints. - Litter box problems: Experts say that declawed cats have more litter box problems than clawed cats.
-In one survey, 95% of calls about declawed cats related to litter box problems, while only 46% of clawed cats had such problems. - Biting: A declawed cat is more apt to bite if they feel threatened, since the loss of its claws result in a loss of one of the cat's natural defenses.
+Cat's behavior may appear normal, but a lack of overt signs of pain does not mean they are pain-free. - Joint stiffness: In declawed cats, the tendons that control the toe joints retract after the surgery, and over time these joints become essentially "frozen".
+The toes can no longer be extended, but remain fully contracted for the lifetime of the cat. - Arthritis: Newly declawed cats shift their body weight backward onto the large central pad of the front feet and off the toes.
+Over time, this altered gait causes stress on the leg joints and spine, and can lead to damage and arthritic changes in multiple joints.

+- Litterbox problems: Experts say that declawed cats have more litterbox problems than clawed cats.
+In one survey, 95% of calls about declawed cats related to litterbox problems, while only 46% of clawed cats had such problems -- and most of those were older cats, many with physical ailments that accounted for the behavior. - Biting: A declawed cat is more apt to bite if s/he feels threatened, since the loss of its claws results in a loss of one of the cat's natural defenses. - Death: There is always a small but real risk of death from any general anesthesia, as well as from hemorrhage or other surgical complications.

-Remember: If a declawed cat is preferable for you or your lifestyle, consider adopting an already-declawed cat!
+Remember: If a declawed cat is preferable to you or your lifestyle, consider adopting an already declawed cat!